thoughtworks/what_they_say/README.md

 The official app is hosted on : https://chrome.google.com/webstore/detail/closed-captions/bgcmlahgdkcbpaecoepolbogkbgpmaod

-To install this clode repository you need :
+To install this after download this ... :

-* to open chrome://extension
+* Open on Google Chrome : chrome://extension
-* active the developer mode
+* Active the developer mode
-* import this project unziped.
+* Import this project unziped.
+* use it.